zygisjas/python-library-installer-sh/README.md

 # python-library-installer-sh
-Shell script to create new python environment and install python libraries.
+Shell script to create a new Python environment and install Python libraries.
 Used for data science.

 ```bash
 $ chmod +x pylibinstaller.sh